MatsHaby/Courses-and-challenges/50 projects 50 days/readme.md

 # 50 Days 50 Projects

+My goal with this course is to code along with Brad and learn some new tricks!

 ![logo](logo.jpeg)

 50 Days 50 Projects is a course on udemy where you can sharpen your skills and build 50 small projects with